 - Ad Relevance: More often than not, the ads were out of relevance with the website content as a fall out of point 1, and also because there weren't intelligent contextual engines built into the ad servers (the server system that churns out the ads) of these ad networks.

 The Ad Exchange The next step of the evolution resulted in the Ad Exchanges which addresses the lacunae stated previously.
 Ad exchanges are a step above ad networks wherein they facilitate bidded buying and selling of display ad inventory from multiple ad networks.
-The ad exchange enables real time bidding (RTB) on the display ad impressions as soon it is made available through the ad networks.
-The approach is technology-driven as opposed to the historical approach of negotiating price on media inventory
+Ad exchange enables real time bidding (RTB) on display ad impressions as soon it is made available through ad networks.
+This approach is technology-driven as opposed to the historical approach of negotiating price on media inventory

 Using an ad exchange, publishers can auction their inventory to the highest bidder through a single interface.
 Buyers (advertisers, media agencies and intermediaries) on the other hand can now take advantage of the targeting capabilities since ad exchanges aggregate inventory from thousands of publishers (through the many ad networks) in one place, giving them exponentially more reach than any single ad network could.
 Combine that with the fact that the exchange is also highly transparent in terms of pricing and position, and you have a winner.

 Enter the DSP ...
 However, keep in mind that Ad Exchanges are just technology platforms that make display inventory available (from different ad networks) for purchase via its RTB API.
 You still need a "bidder" that interfaces with the RTB API and evaluates every impression for the buyer.